 Graduation season is here!
 It is so important to honor those special graduates in our lives, but it can get expensive too.
-I always want to celebrate graduations so we came up with some inexpensive gift ideas that won’t break the bank.
-Check out our list of high school graduations gifts on a budget are the best!
+I always want to celebrate graduations so we came up with some inexpensive gift ideas for graduation that won’t break the bank.
+Gifts on a budget are the best!
 These are also great end of year gifts for students.

 While I realize that the gift of money is probably the most popular (and maybe the most desired), my budget is telling me to look for other options.
 I have some great inexpensive ideas to give graduation gifts on a budget.